eduardocasino/dos-device-driver/README.md

 #### License

 All my code is under the GNU General Public License.
-The device.h header is fron the FreeDOS kernel, with some minor modifications, and is also GPLd.
+The device.h header is from the FreeDOS kernel, with some minor modifications, and is also GPLd.
 See the LICENSE.txt file for details.

 #### Disclaimers